 Sec.
 [Insert Section Number].
 METHOD OF ELECTION OF UNITED STATES SENATORS.

-(a) Notwithstanding any other provision of law, a Senator of the United States from this state shall be elected by the majority of districts in this state.
+(a) Notwithstanding any other provision of law, a Senator of the United States from this state shall be elected by the majority of counties in this state.

-(b) For the purposes of this subchapter, the majority of districts means the number of districts that is equal to or greater than one-half of the total number of districts in this state.
+(b) For the purposes of this subchapter, the “majority of counties” means the number of counties that is equal to or greater than one-half of the total number of counties in this state.

-(c) In the event that no candidate for the United States Senate receives a majority of the votes in the district-based election, a run-off election shall be held between the two candidates receiving the highest number of votes in the district-based election.
+(d) In the event that no candidate for the United States Senate receives a majority of counties, a run-off election shall be held between the two candidates who won the greatest number of counties in the county-based tabulation.

 SECTION 3.
 EFFECTIVE DATE